 Students must come prepared for a physically, mentally and emotionally-demanding yet equally rewarding experience.
-Alumni often report that the more time they spent preparing for course, the more successful their course experience was.
 One of the best ways to enhance your experience and set yourself up for success is to arrive physically fit.
+Use our physical prep guide for ideas!